habdelhadi08/SemanticAugmentor-Conjuring-Augmentation/readme.md

 # Conjuring Augmentation

-This project implements a **text augmentation and semantic search pipeline** using **FastAPI**, **FAISS**, and **SentenceTransformers**.
+This project implements a text augmentation and semantic search pipeline using FastAPI, FAISS, and SentenceTransformers.
-It takes a small text dataset, augments it using synonym replacement, embeds both original and augmented data, indexes them in a FAISS vector store, and exposes a simple API for semantic search.
+It takes a small text dataset, augments it using synonym replacement and random insertion, embeds both original and augmented data, indexes them in a FAISS vector store, and exposes a simple API for semantic search.

 ---